Context-aware AI in the browser

 Select text or page context

-Use the context menu, right-click media, or load the current page into the side panel.
+Use the context menu, right-click media, load a PDF or page, or open the side panel from the toolbar.

 2